Certification for agent-built software

 Certify the agent

-What good engineers trusted and rejected on rung one becomes the bar an agent has to clear.
-Once it is certified, you stop re-reading every result.
-You spot-check a worker you already trust.
+Next.
+The judgments certified engineers make on rung one become the bar an agent has to clear.
+Once an agent clears it, you stop reading every result and spot-check a worker you already trust.
+We are still designing how an agent earns this.
+Not built yet.

 Ahead